macieklad/monoplate/README.md

 The `...` syntax is taken directly from [turborepo configuration](https://turbo.build/repo/docs/core-concepts/monorepos/filtering#include-dependents-of-matched-workspaces)

 Package release is done automatically through the `release` script.
-Make sure that after you clone this repository, you will set up your npm/github packages/jsr connection in the repository.
+Make sure that after you clone this repository, you will set up your npm/github packages/jsr connection.
 We pass `GITHUB_TOKEN` to the changeset action by default, so if you set write access for it, it will publish to GitHub packages.

-🙋 Using monorepos takes experience.
-You have to understand how to use the tools in the repo.
-You can start with great resources like the [monorepo tools](https://monorepo.tools/) first.
-Thenread [Monoplate documentation](#documentation) when you are ready.

 ## Philosophy